Phoenix Motorcycle Accident Lawyer

 Especially in the case of a motorcycle accident, it’s possible that you have significant internal injuries that may not be immediately recognizable.
 It’s also possible that shock and adrenaline could be masking the injuries.
 Paramedics, though, are trained to identify traumatic injuries and take action quickly, so you will want to be sure to let them examine you.

 Even if your injuries don’t require a trip to the hospital, it can be valuable to go to the doctor for a full examination.
-It’s possible that the fading away of shock and adrenaline could reveal to you some injuries that you hadn’t recognized immediately.
+It’s possible that the fading away of shock and adrenaline could reveal to you some injuries, such as a brain injury, that you hadn’t recognized immediately.
 The paramedics, given their emphasis on traumatic injuries, may have missed something that was less urgent.
 Letting a doctor check for anything else is a good practice.

 You will want to be sure to see the doctor quickly after the accident, though.
 If you were to delay it for too long, it’s possible that the defendant’s lawyers will try to use that against you.
 They may claim that the delay was a result of the fact that you got the injuries in a separate incident or that you were exaggerating the injuries.